inbo/n2khab/README.md

 Currently these aspects must be taken care of in a more manual fashion.
 See `vignette("v022_example")` for example code to currently accomplish specific aspects.

+## Code of Conduct

+Please note that the n2khab package is released with a [Contributor Code of Conduct](https://inbo.github.io/n2khab/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.